MUmarShahbaz/Portfolio/_pages/about.md

 <h1 class="heading center-text uppercase">M. Umar Shahbaz</h1>

-I'm your friendly neighborhood programmer!
+I’m your friendly neighborhood programmer!
 My origin story is one of passion and hard work.

 Way back in 2018, I was annoyed by my siblings always poking into my room without permission.
-Security Alarms were too expensive for 11 year old me, so I decided to make one.
+Security alarms were too expensive for 11-year-old me, so I decided to make one.

-So came forth the Arduino, the small piece of hardware that started the journey to **Robotics**; **Web Development**; **WinForms Application Development**; **Electrical Engineering** and even **Digital Electronics**.
-I'm halfway to becoming a Jack-of-Trades!
+So came forth the Arduino—the small piece of hardware that started the journey into **Robotics**, **Web Development**, **Application Development**, **Electrical Engineering**, and even **Digital Electronics**.

+I’m halfway to becoming a **Jack-of-all-Trades**—or at least the guy sticking his leg into everything!

-My strengths lie in my skills of deduction, adaption and creative problem solving.
-I have what it takes to learn new aspects, such as new programming languages and new frameworks, in the most efficient way possible.
+My strengths lie in my skills of deduction, adaptation, and creative problem-solving.
+I have what it takes to learn new aspects, such as new programming languages and frameworks, in the most efficient way possible.

+Needless to say, I'm not a fast learner.
+I'm a faster learner.

 <br class="spacer">